Mampacuk/CS121-Data-Structures-Homework/README.md

 *	PLEASE make your arrays of strings NULL-terminated, following the C-style best practices and conventions. _NOT NULL-TERMINATED MATRICES OF CHARS WON'T WORK!_
 *	The analysis of the complexity can be found in the respective folder in the corresponding `analysis.txt` files.
 *	Use the `tester.sh` provided by me to test the algorithms!
 Be wary; they may contain mistakes, so be sure to double-check.
+### Homework 3
+*	Please be aware that returning references when getting an element from a list is tricky in C++; for this reason, I return pointers instead, which have to be dereferenced by the user, to be able to handle the case with no elements. _It's not possible to return a NULL reference to indicate failure._